zampolli75/indigo/_posts/2018-01-10-run-node-app-pm2.md

 - How to deploy the same application in multiple environments on the same machine

 # Install PM2
-As PM2 is itself a Node package its installation is can be done through npm (the package manager for javascript).
-We will use PM2 accross applications, and therefore a global installation of the library is prefered.
-To do so we promt the following command in the terminal:
+As PM2 is itself a Node package, its installation can be done through npm (the package manager for javascript).
+We will use PM2 across applications, and therefore a global installation of the library is preferred.
+To do so, we prompt the following command in the terminal:

 {% highlight shell %}
 $ npm install pm2 -g |